awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

 You can convert license types using the License Manager console or the AWS CLI\.
 When you create a license type conversion task, License Manager validates the billing products on your instance\.
 If these preliminary validations are successful, License Manager creates a license type conversion task\.
 You can check the status of a license conversion task by using the `list-license-conversion-tasks` and ` get-license-conversion-task` AWS CLI commands\.

 License Manager might update the resources associated with your customer managed licenses as part of a conversion task\.
-Specifically, for any customer managed license with automated discovery rules of type `License Included`, License Manager disassociates the resource in the license type conversion task from the license if the `License Included` automated discovery rule explicitly excludes the resource\.
+Specifically, for any customer managed license with automated discovery rules of type `License Included`, License Manager disassociates the resource in the license type conversion task from the license if the `license included` automated discovery rule explicitly excludes the resource\.

 For example, if your customer managed license contains two automated discovery rules, and each rule excludes license included Windows Server, then a license type conversion from BYOL to license included Windows Server results in disassociation of the instance from the customer managed license\.
 However, if only one of the two automated discovery rules contains a `License Included` rule, then the instance is not disassociated\.